mtruman92/mtruman92.github.io/_posts/2019-06-28-biller_crud_app.markdown

 1. Bill.rb: Bills belong to users
 2. User.rb: A user has many bills and has a secure password

+**Views**

-3. Views: The visual representation of the inputs orchestrated by controllers and models.
+The visual representation of the inputs orchestrated by controllers and models.
 This is designed with ruby programming language, html, css, and forms.

 * Bills: Directory folder composed of several erb templates used to create, read, update, delete bills
 * Users: Directory folder composed of several erb templates used to create, read, update, delete users